ianwalter/bff/README.md

   it's marked as failed for timing out.
 * `--junit, -j [file]` Specifies whether or not to write the results to a junit report file.
-* `--verbose, -V` Prints more information for each test: test tags, relative file path, and timing information.
+* `--verbose, -V` Logs more information for each test: test tags, relative file path, and timing information.

 ## Configuration